MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Invoke-Command.md

 is an ordinal number.

-If you use the **JobName** parameter in a command, the command is run as a job, and `Invoke-Command` returns a job object, even if you do not include **AsJob** in the command.
+If you use the **JobName** parameter in a command, the command is run as a job, and `Invoke-Command` returns a job object, even if you don't include **AsJob** in the command.

-For more information about PowerShell background jobs, see [about_Jobs](About/about_Jobs.md).
+For more information about PowerShell background jobs, see [about_Jobs](./About/about_Jobs.md).

 ```yaml
 Type: String